Book a Visit

 • They don't like being restrained

-The goal is to make medication time as positive (or at least as neutral) as possible.
-Stay calm, be patient, and reward cooperation.
+Make medication time as positive (or at least as neutral) as possible.
+Stay calm, be patient, reward cooperation.
+Your energy matters if you're anxious about it, they'll be anxious too.

-• Cream cheese: Sticky enough to coat pills and mask taste
+• Cream cheese: Sticky enough to coat a pill and mask the taste

-• Peanut butter: A favorite for most dogs (make sure it's xylitol-free!)
+• Peanut butter: Most dogs love it (make sure it's xylitol free!)

-• Deli meat: Roll the pill inside a piece of turkey or ham
+• Deli meat: Roll the pill inside turkey or ham

 • Canned food: Mix crushed pills into a small amount of wet food

-2. Give the treat with medication, they're already in "treat mode"
+2. Give the treat with the pill they're already in "treat mode"

-3. Immediately offer another plain treat, they swallow quickly to get the next one
+3. Immediately give another plain treat they swallow fast to get the next one

-Sometimes you can't hide the pill.
-Here's the step-by-step technique:
+Sometimes you can't hide it.
+Here's the technique:

 1. Gently hold their upper jaw and tilt the head slightly up

-3. Place the pill far back on the tongue (past the "hump")
+3. Drop the pill far back on the tongue past the "hump"

-Cats are trickier!
-Consider a pill shooter (available at pet stores) to safely deliver pills to the back of the throat.
-Always follow with water from a syringe to ensure the pill goes down completely.
-For more tips on keeping your cat comfortable during care, see our guide to cat sitting.
+Cats are trickier.
+A pill shooter (available at pet stores) works great lets you safely deliver the pill to the back of the throat.
+Always follow with water from a syringe to make sure it goes down.
+For more cat care tips, read our guide to keeping cats happy.

-• Use the syringe that comes with the medication
+• Use the syringe that comes with it

 • Insert at the side of the mouth, behind the canine teeth

-• Mix with a small amount of tuna juice or broth if allowed by your vet
+• You can mix with tuna juice or broth if your vet says it's okay

-1. Hold from behind so your pet can't back away
+1. Hold from behind so they can't back away

 3. Rest your hand on their head for stability